reallyreadit/blog/_posts/2019-06-30-characterintros.md

 <b>(3) Inspire people to read.</b>

 Anything that motivates people to read is a good thing.
-Librarians all around the world are bribing kids into reading with candy.
-This time last year, Readup was cajoling people into a daily reading habit with, of all things, free pizza.
+Librarians all around the world bribe kids into reading with candy.
+At precisely this time last year, Readup was cajoling people into a daily reading habit with, of all things, free pizza.

 We believe in carrots (and pizza) not sticks.
 Reading on the internet shouldn't be a carrotless (meaning: rewardless) endeavor.